Azure-Samples/azure-search-performance-testing/jmeter/README.md

 ### CSVDataSet

 The search engine has a cache, if you repeat the same query the latency seen in the results will not be realistic compared to scenario where your users query the system with diverse terms.
-This module defines the input list used to query randomly
+This module defines the input list used to query starting from first line (if you need a random ordered term from the CSV use https://www.blazemeter.com/blog/introducing-the-random-csv-data-set-config-plugin-on-jmeter)

 ## Examples